Torreya californica (California Torreya)

 (2) With rare exceptions, Torreya seems to do best on extremely steep slopes, where the usual canopy giants (Coast Redwoods, Douglas-fir, various pines) are either not found or cannot sustain many years of growth before falling.
 Exceptions occur wherever a torreya happens to be growing when a road is excavated right alongside, thus releasing it into sun.
 As well, natural boulder fields (or boulders resulting from mountainous road excavations) with patches of soil too shaded for canopy species to establish offer opportunities for torreya to grow unimpeded by an overstory.

 3A.
-Multi-stemmed adaptations for shaded or steep habitats
+MULTI-STEMMED ADAPTATIONS for shaded or steep habitats

 ABOVE LEFT: Torreya on a steep slope of a narrow canyon, beneath redwood and Douglas-fir canopy, shows a steady multi-generational sequence of basal sprouting and regrowth.
 (Coast range NW of Napa Valley, 2005)